repconn/iac-starter-kit/README.md

-# IaC Bootstrap
+# Terraform Bootstrap

 Multi-Cloud Infrastructure as Code bootstrap repository

 ## Motivation

-Every time when you start a new IaC project, you have to answer a lot of questions - how to organize your code files? how to manage state-files? do I have to run terraform locally or do I need a CI server for that?
+Every time when you start a new IaC project you have to answer a lot of questions - how to organize your code files? how to manage state-files? do I have to run terraform locally or do I need a CI server for that?
 There are no standardized way to organize your code.